 The same way you would with any job rejection.
 It’s all about fit and sometimes it’s just not right.
 You might be passionate about the industry and about serving that company and have all the right skills – but you still didn’t gel with the chair or the nominations committee.
 Persevere, though!

 It does take a while for people to start having an impact on a company.
-If you’re an independent director or NED, it may take longer: you need to learn the business, get to know your board colleagues and the CEO.
-We often hear that board directors make the most impact in their second appointment (so in years Four to Six).
-That’s the sweet spot, when they really ‘get’ the business – but they’re not so comfortable that they wouldn’t challenge other board members or the executive team.
+If you’re an independent director or NED, it takes longer: you need to learn the business and get to know the CEO.
+Board directors typically make the most impact in their second appointment (so in years Four to Six).
+That’s the sweet spot, when they really ‘get’ the business – but they’re not so comfortable that they wouldn’t challenge other board members.